marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

 /dev/mapper/vg1-var  683G  1.8G  646G   1% /tmp/mnt
 ```

-It is obvious that there is a significant margin of unused space and
+There is clearly a significant margin of unused space on *vg1/var* and
-*resize2fs* comes in handy for ext filesystems (from e2fsprogs package).
+*resize2fs*, from *e2fsprogs*, can be used to find out the minimum allowed size of
+the ext filesystem on top of it.
 It is important
 to notice that resize2fs uses the filesystem blocksize as default unit (normally 4K for ext),
 and that the space reported by *df* is the usable space as seen by the user.
 The actual
 minimum size, metadata included, of an ext filesystem is not trivial to calculate: